mzruiz/portfolio/about.md

 That meant I had to grow up.

 I started helping with yard work early and then quickly transitioned into helping with basic tasks at my uncle's construction company - I worked on and off with him through college.
-It started off as mowing lawns but ended with full(mostly-full) control over jobs worth up to $10000 and up to 3-4 workers at a time.
+It started off as mowing lawns but ended with some team management and control over jobs and a small crew.
 I don't miss that life but it did teach me how to work - and work efficiently.

 ## West Chester University
 During college I was an average student at best.
-I spent more time relaxing and playing video games than I did in the library; I was never good at studying.
+I spent more time relaxing and playing video games than I did in the library - I was never good at studying.
 I managed to graduate with a 3.2 GPA but failed to have any internships.

 ## Corporate Salesforce Trainer at Revature
 After graduation, I was without any glimspe of a job offer.
 I had begun Ubering and was getting ready to make the transition back to manual labor.
 Luckily for me I heard back from [Revature](revature.com).
 Like thousands of others, Revature's bootcamp gave me the platform I needed to enter the Software Engineering field as a Salesforce Developer.
 I finished at the top of my class and was offered an internal position to become a Corporate Trainer.